crockpotveggies/crockpotveggies.github.io/_posts/2015-02-09-automating-tinder-with-eigenfaces.md

 If you're interested learning more about Eigenfaces, <a href="https://dl.dropboxusercontent.com/u/37572555/Github/Face%20Recognition/FaceRecognition.pdf">this paper</a> has a relatively good overview of the math/matrix operations as well as a selection process using k-nearest neighbor.
 The paper is a description of another Eigenface facial recognition system.

-I also added a couple of features that are now in the paid version of Tinder.
-For example, I have added an "undo" button in the event that a wrong swipe was made or the bot made a poor choice.
-Additionally, Tinderbox allows you to set your location to anywhere in the world for travel or curiosity purposes.
+I also added a couple of features that are only in the paid version of Tinder.
+"Undo" buttons are there in the event a wrong swipe was made or the bot made a poor choice.
+Also, you can set your location to anywhere in the world for travel or curiosity purposes.

 The bot that runs in the background also has a messaging system that starts conversations.
 Using <a href="http://nlp.stanford.edu/">StanfordNLP</a>, the bot analyzes the sentiment of each chat response and classifies it as positive or negative.
 Using a "message tree" (see diagram below), the bot selects from pre-programmed chat messages as a response based on the sender's sentiment.
 This continues up to 3 replies until the user is notified that a chat is ready to enter.
 The advantage of this?
 It removes the time involved in filtering new Tinder matches since a lot of people tend to drop off and "go dark" early in the process.
 Extended conversation is a strong indicator of interest.